 7. You will then will be prompted to complete your setup by creating your account password following the guidelines provided.

 *NOTE—you will have to use the Manual Entry method if you are setting up MFA login via mobile.

 After you have completed your setup, a current passcode from your authenticator app and your account password will be required each time you log into your intranet.

 MFA and Resetting passwords

-If you wish to reset your MFA settings, you can do so in My Preferences (click your name at the bottom of the Main Navigation and select "My Preferences"), under the "Sign-in & Security" heading:
+If you wish to reset your MFA settings, you can do so in My Preferences (click your name at the bottom of the Main Navigation and select "My Preferences"), via the red button under the "Sign-in & Security" heading: